 Emotional abuse

 Between partners, emotional abuse is one of the most common forms of domestic violence.
 Even without an element of physical violence, emotional abuse can be just as harmful.
-It may be difficult to define what emotional abuse is; if you find that your partner undermines you, confuses you, or threatens to leave you for not doing what they want, then this could be emotional abuse.
+It may be difficult to define what emotional abuse is.
+If you find that your partner undermines you, confuses you, or threatens to leave you for not doing what they want, then this could be emotional abuse.

 Sexual abuse